 Click here to access the Minority Scholarship for Engineering Education Loan Program application and promissory note.

 *The 2019-2020 academic year will be the final year of the MSEE program.

 To Determine Eligibility

 Complete Section A then forward the application and Promissory Note packet to the Financial Aid Office to determine eligibility and complete Section B.

-The Financial Aid Office will then forward the completed application and Promissory Note to GSFA for approval and processing.
+The Office of Scholarships and Financial Aid (OSFA) will then forward the completed application and Promissory Note to Georgia Student Finance Authority (GSFA) for approval and processing.